albeisoft/albeisoft/README.md

 - 👋 Hi, I’m Dragos Albei
 - 👀 I’m interested in Software Development
 - 🌱 I’m currently working with Most Used and New Technologies
-- 💞️ I’m looking to collaborate on Software Projects
+- 💞️ I’m looking to collaborate on Software Development Projects
 - 📫 How to reach me: AlbeiSoft.com

 <!---